gbouz/ml-model-ci-cd/model_card.md

 ## Intended Use

 The model intends to allow predicting the income category of an american citizen, according to data points typicaly collected by a census survey.
 There are two categories 'high' and 'low', and the split is at 50K USD, where above it is considered 'high' and below or equals, 'low'.
-The usage is through an REST API via a POST request at ...
+The inference can be accessed via a POST request at `https://ml-model-ci-cd.herokuapp.com/predict/`.
 The body of the POST request will have to contain the features discussed in the following section.

 ## Training Data